What is courtesy pay?

 Do I have to apply for courtesy pay?

 All eligible accounts are automatically enrolled in courtesy pay for checks, ACH withdrawals, reoccurring debit card transactions, and over the counter teller withdrawals.
 However, if you wish to use courtesy pay for one-time debit card transactions and ATM withdrawals, you will need to opt in.
 To opt in, please contact Energy One or you can OPT IN HERE.
-Premier One Checking, 1-2-3 Free Checking or Business Checking account holders will be eligible for courtesy pay so long as all signers are 18 years of age or older and are considered a member in good standing.
+Premier One Checking, Free One Checking or Business Checking account holders will be eligible for courtesy pay so long as all signers are 18 years of age or older and are considered a member in good standing.

 A member in good standing means: